 Working with Keys

-PhraseApp allows you to exclude keys.
-This includes:
+PhraseApp allows you to blacklist keys.
+Blacklisted Keys will be ignored when:

 The blacklist is a powerful tool to handle issues with keys that should be managed manually rather than editable by everyone.
 Examples for blacklisted keys are:

 - date and time format strings

 - keys that cause issues when being managed with the phrase gem